Disease and Drug Information

 Symptoms tend to be persistent and an obvious change from normal if they are caused by ovarian cancer rather than another condition.
 If you notice any of these signs for a prolonged period of time or they can't be explained, visit your doctor as soon as possible.

-Some other ovarian cancer symptoms can include:
+Other ovarian cancer symptoms can include:

 - Back pain